Ronald Kibuule

 Ronald Kibuule is a Ugandan politician and polygamist, known for his conservative views and controverse.
-He was the State Minister for Water Resources in the Ugandan Cabinet.
-He was appointed to that position on 1 March 2015, replacing Betty Oyella Bigombe.
+He was the State Minister for Water Resources in the Ugandan Cabinet. a position which he held from 1 March 2015, replacing Betty Oyella Bigombe.
 From 27 May 2011 until 1 March 2015, he served as the State Minister for Youth and Children.
-In 2021 he lost his Membership of Parliament for Mukono County North after an attempt to use military force to overturn the Electoral Commission decision.
+In 2021 he lost his Membership of Parliament for Mukono County North to Abdallah Kiwanuka commonly known as Mulima mayuuni.

+Propaga says he attempted to use military force to overturn the Election something he denies to date.

 Early life and education

 Kibuule was born on 20 January 1984 in Kasenge Village, Nama sub-county to Zefania Lusebeya, a businessman, and Grace Naguta, a housewife.
 He attended St. John's Education Center, in Mukono Town, and completed his primary leaving examination there.
 He then joined Mukono Parents High School where he completed his O-Level education in 2002 and his A-Level education in 2004.
 He was admitted to Uganda Christian University in 2003.
 He studied social work, graduating in 2008 with a Bachelor of Social Work & Social Administration degree.